httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 * Status: obsoleted

 ## Changes Compared to RFC3230

-￼
-The `contentMD5` digest-algorithm token defined in Section 5 of [RFC3230] is removed from the HTTP Digest Algorithm Values Registry.
+The `contentMD5` digest-algorithm token defined in Section 5 of [RFC3230] has been added to the HTTP Digest Algorithm Values Registry with the "obsoleted" status.

 All digest-algorithms defined in [RFC3230] are now "deprecated".

 ## Changes Compared to RFC5843

-The digest-algorithm values for "MD5", "SHA", "SHA-256", "SHA-512" have been updated to lowercase.
+The digest-algorithm tokens for "MD5", "SHA", "SHA-256", "SHA-512" have been updated to lowercase.

-The status of "MD5" and "SHA" has been updated to "deprecated", and their description states that they MUST NOT be used.
+The status of "MD5" and "SHA" has been updated to "deprecated", and their description has been modified accordingly.

 The "id-sha-256" and "id-sha-512" algorithms have been added to the registry.